divinenephron/latex-everything/readme.txt

 == Changelog ==

+= 1.1 =
+* Fixed a bug where PDFs for custom post types would not be generated.

 = 1.0 =
 * First released version.

 == Upgrade Notice ==

+= 1.1 =
+This version fixes a bug where PDFs for custom post types would not be generated.

 = 1.0 =
 First stable version.